dstendardi/vagrant-dev/README.md

 # Vagrant dev

-Offers a local environment for developers using Vagrant and Docker.
+Offers a local environment for developers using Vagrant and Docker and Maestro-ng.

 ## Setup